Part 1 of the series ‘BizTalk Migration to Azure iPaaS’ can be accessed here.

 With the on-premises BizTalk Server setup, all our data is contained within an organization’s data center and data exposures and transmissions are carefully planned and monitored.

-When moving data and applications to Azure Cloud, some organizations are concerned about storage and protection of their data on the Cloud, and in some cases, we have legal requirements to store data within a specific geographical region or encrypt user personal data before storing it outside of organization boundary.
+When moving data and applications to Azure Cloud, some organizations are concerned about the storage and protection of their data on the Cloud, and in some cases, we have legal requirements to store data within a specific geographical region or encrypt user personal data before storing it outside of the organization boundary.

-Azure provides In-transit and At-Rest data encryption that keep the data secure between the servers and in data storage.
+Moreover, Azure provides In-transit and At-Rest data encryption that keep the data secure between the servers and in data storage.
 We can restrict data replicated within a selected geographic area.

 We can address Data security concerns by conducting security risk assessments and educating the client about how data is secured in Azure Cloud.